Regulations on children's television programming in the United States: Children's Television Act

-In October 1990, President George H. W. Bush signed the Children's Television Act (CTA), an Act of Congress ordering the FCC to implement regulations surrounding programming that serves the "educational and informational" (E/I) needs of children, as well as the amount of advertising broadcast during television programs aimed towards children.
-This included that a station's commitment to airing and supporting educational children's programming had to become a factor in license renewals, and that limits had to be imposed on the amount of advertising that can be aired during television programs targeting children.
+In October 1990, the Children's Television Act (CTA) was enacted into law.
+This Act of Congress ordered the FCC to implement regulations surrounding programming that serves the "educational and informational" (E/I) needs of children, as well as the amount of advertising broadcast during television programs aimed towards children.
+This included that a station's commitment to airing and supporting educational children's programming had to become a factor in license renewals, and that limits had to be imposed on the amount of advertising that could be aired during television programs targeting children.

 The CTA also called for the Secretary of Education to establish an endowment "for the purpose of creating and producing television programming specifically directed toward the development in children of fundamental intellectual skills".
 The fund received an initial allocation of $6 million over two years, with $2 million for fiscal year 1991 and $4 million for 1992.
 Programs that received funding from the endowment were required to premiere on public television.
 They could then be syndicated to commercial stations, provided that they were broadcast without advertising.

 The FCC implemented the CTA via new regulations that came into effect on October 1, 1991.
 Television stations and cable providers were required to maintain and publish summaries of the children's educational programming that they broadcast, defined as "programming that furthers the positive development of children 16 years of age and under in any respect, including the child's intellectual/cognitive or social/emotional needs".